-Students are not allowed to walk on the grass in the Courts, on the lawns of the Backs on the east side of the river, or on the North Paddock.
+Students are not allowed to walk on the grass in the Courts (except Angel Court and the mown paths on New Court), or on the lawns of the Backs on the east side of the river.
+Please avoid crushing the long grass which is managed to promote biodiversity.